 Congratulations to all those that submitted their original research to the APS Writers Unit 30; there was keen competition this year.
 The Sarasota 2020 Literature Palmares recipients can be viewed HERE.

-The January 7, 2019 Issue of Linn’s Stamp News contained an article by William F. Sharpe in the Computers and Stamps section announcing the winners in the APS philatelic website competition.
-The Philatelic Society of Lancaster County was prominently featured and we thank Bill for this.
-The entire article is below as a PDF.
-Enjoy!
+The January 7, 2019 Issue of Linn’s Stamp News contained an article by William F. Sharpe in the Computers and Stamps section announcing the winners of APS philatelic website competition.
+The PSLC was prominently featured; thanks Bill.

 The American Philatelic Society has established the Articles of Distinction for our Chapters and Affiliates to honor their authors by hosting an annual “best article” competition and submitting the winning article for all to enjoy.
 In addition to awarding authors, this allows the APS to provide exposure to groups, encourage philatelic writing, and sharing these wonderful articles with the membership.
 For more info, visit the American Philatelic Society